khyperia/khyperia.com/tutorials/ssh_keygen.md

     ssh guardian

-and it uses that config to figure out what to do.
+and it uses that config to figure out what to do!

 Setting up auto-login
 ===

-Except we still have to enter password every time we log in (urgh!)
+Problem: we still have to enter password every time we log in (urgh!)

-Generate a private/public key pair will solve this
+Generating a private/public key pair will solve this!

-("private key" is like a password,

-"public key" is like a token that says "allow this password to log in")
+("private key" is like a password, "public key" is like a token that says "allow this password to log in")

 ---

-To generate:
+To generate both keys:

     ssh-keygen

-press enter a few times (default location, no password, no password again)
+and press enter a few times (default location, no password, no password again)

-A wacky ASCII art box should print
+A wacky ASCII art box should print.
+Afterwards, `.ssh/id_rsa` and `.ssh/id_rsa.pub` should be generated.

-This will generate .ssh/id_rsa and .ssh/id_rsa.pub

 KEEP .ssh/id_rsa PRIVATE, it is like a password!!